List of New Girl characters: Schmidt

-In the second half of season 1, he has a casual but passionate sexual relationship with fashion model and best friend of Jess, Cece.
+Schmidt meets Cece through Jess, and is immediately smitten.
+They begin hooking up in secret in the second half of season 1.
 In the season finale, he ends his relationship with Cece because he feels she deserves someone better.
-In season 2, he continues to have feelings for Cece, being jealous of Cece's date Robby.
-He has a brief relationship with co-worker Emma who has him sign a sex contract.
-Towards the end of the season, when he realizes Cece is going to wed Shivrang, he rekindles a relationship with his college girlfriend Elizabeth and tries to sabotage the wedding.
-In season 3, he tries to date both Elizabeth and Cece but it does not last long.
-He moves into neighboring apartment 4C allowing for Coach to return as a roommate, but later moves back to 4D (sharing a room with Nick) after he uses his savings to fund a storefront for Jess's sister.
-In season 4, he dates councilwoman Fawn Moscato and tries to keep up with her climbing the social ladder, but eventually breaks up with her.
-In the season 4 finale "Clean Break", he realizes he cannot part ways with Cece and her stuff; he proposes to her.
+In season 2, he continues to have feelings for Cece, but she has moved on to date someone else.
+He has a brief relationship with a co-worker Emma who has him sign a sex contract, but later ends things.
+He rekindles his relationship with his college girlfriend Elizabeth (Merritt Wever) in an attempt to move on from Cece, who is now engaged.
+In season 3, he tries to date both Elizabeth and Cece but he ends up losing both of them.
+He moves into neighboring apartment 4C, allowing for Coach to return as a roommate, but later moves back to 4D (sharing a room with Nick) after he uses his savings to fund a storefront for Jess' sister Abby (Linda Cardellini), whom he also briefly dates.
+He gives his blessing to Coach, who wants to date Cece.
+In season 4, he dates councilwoman Fawn Moscato, who uses him as a prop.
+In the season 4 finale "Clean Break", he realizes he cannot part ways with Cece; he proposes to her.
+Leading up to the wedding, Schmidt tries to repair his relationship with his father Gavin (Peter Gallagher), while also trying to convince Cece's mother he is worthy of marrying her.
 They marry at the end of season 5.

 In season 6, they purchase a fixer-upper house, and have it renovated.
-Towards the end of season 6, he is promoted to director of marketing, and in the final episode, he learns that Cece is expecting.
+Towards the end of season 6, he is promoted to director of marketing, and in the final episode, he learns that Cece is expecting their first child.
 In the season 7 premiere, it is revealed that Schmidt has become a stay-at-home dad to their three-year-old daughter Ruth.
 In the series finale, a flash-forward reveals that he and Cece have a son named Moses.